Park Avenue - Antique Images

 Copyright © Geographic Guide - Old images of NYC. |

-Park Avenue and Lever House (a glass-box skyscraper on the right), looking south, before 1962.
-The New York Central Building can be seen in the distance.
+Park Avenue, looking south, and Lever House, built between 1950 and 1952 (a 307-foot-tall glass-box skyscraper at 53rd Street, on the right).
+Photo taken in the 1950s.
+The New York Central Building, at 46th Street, can be seen in the distance.
 Photograph by architect Paul Rudolph (1918-1997).
 Source: Library of Congress.

 Park Avenue looking north from 46th Street, in a vintage postcard.